cataclysmbnteam/Cataclysm-BN/doc/src/content/docs/en/mod/json/reference/creatures/magic.md

 - `IGNORE_WALLS` - spell's aoe goes through walls

-- `SWAP_POS` - a projectile spell swaps the positions of the caster and target
+- `SWAP_POS` - teleports the caster to the target location when used by a ranged spell, switching places with any creature that might be in the way

 - `HOSTILE_SUMMON` - summon spell always spawns a hostile monster